Wildlander-mod/Support/MissiveExpansion.md

 ## Existing Missives

-* Fix the vampire quest so that guards dont kill thenm for you
+* Fix the vampire quest so that guards dont kill them for you
 * Add all of the Requiem / Hunterborn Materials to the appropriate existing missive lists
 * Make the missive board give more details on the quests.
 * Fix the rewards so the value of the item is taken into account.